MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 ![image](subnav-mobile-styles.png)

-- [ ] Styling is not consistent for mobile displays of horizontal and vertical menus (compare below image with one above)
+- [ ] Styling is not consistent for mobile displays of horizontal and vertical menus (compare below image with one above) **Use the horizontal styling (shaded background, bottom border, maybe with box shadow)**

 ![image](subnav-vertical-styles.png)